cooperative-computing-lab/taskvine-report-tool/README.md

    You need to copy the `most-recent` (or any other entry from `vine-run-info`) into the `logs` directory.

-   There is an example in the repository that looks like this:
+   There is an example in the repository which can be used out of the box:

    ~~~
    logs